rzhang0716/Data-Science/00_Machine_Learning/02_Boosting/readme.md

 # Boosting

+## Ensemble Learning
+### 1. Bagging
+Build different models in parallel using random subsets of data and deterministically aggregates the predictions of all predictors.

+### 2. Boosting
+Iterative, sequential, and adaptive as each predictor fixes its predecessors's error.

+### 3. Stacking
+Meta-learning technique that involves combining predictions from multiple machine learning algorithms, like bagging and boosting.

+***
 ## Gradient Boosting
 ### 1. The origin of Boosting
 A weak hypothesis or weak learner is defined as one whose performance is at least slightly better than random chance.
 The idea is to use the weak learning method several times to get a succession of hypotheses, each one refocused on the examples that the previous ones found difficult and misclassified.